luksbelt/wallapop-lmb-test/SOLUTION.md

 ### Command
 The package ".command" has the needed classes to implement the Command Pattern.
 There I created the 4 basic moves required for this challenge (Forward, Backward, Rotate left and Rotate right).
 I decided to implement this pattern because it brings extensibility, and decouples the invoker from the Rover.

+### InitController and InputValidator
+Classes for demonstration purpose.